makeworld-the-better-one/fmrl/spec.md

 To allow in-browser fmrl clients to make requests to servers, fmrl servers MUST support CORS.
 CORS is acheived through setting certain headers.
 You can (and should!) read more about CORS [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), but everything a server needs to do to be compliant is explained below.

-These instructions only applies to the batch query, as it is the only API call that clients from other servers in the browser will use.
+These instructions only applies to the status query, as it is the only API call that clients from other servers in the browser will use.

-The batch query path MUST also support OPTIONS.
+The status query path MUST also support OPTIONS.
 When OPTIONS requests are made, the response is the same every time.
 Status code 204 with the following headers and no body:

 ```
 Access-Control-Allow-Origin: *